KabukiAdam/FirestoreLargeWriteTest/README.md

 - The problem happens regardless of whether the writes are batched or not.

 ## Getting Started
-To use the app, you must set up a Firestore database and download the GoogleService-Info.plist, replacing that file in this project with the one you download.
+To use the app, you must set up a Firestore database and download the `GoogleService-Info.plist`, replacing that file in this project with the one you download.

 ## Using the App
 The app provides a numebr of parameters you can change in order to try different things: